Pinoccio/docs/carlo.md

 {"error":{"code":403,"message":"Error: not logged in"}}
 ```

-The token here is a unique troop identifier used in provisioning. scout.sethqtoken({troop token})
+The token here is a unique troop identifier used in provisioning. hq.settoken({troop token})

 This troop will NOT appear in GET /v1/troops result until a lead scout with the matching {troop token} connects to base. when this happens it will also create the first scout object for your troop.